paoced/paoced/README.md

 # 💫 About Me:
 Hi there :wave:!
-I´m Pao Flores, a tech enthusiast with a recent specialization in data analysis. <br>My journey in IT began with an intensive boot camp that taught me how to extract valuable insights from large volumes of data. <br>I'm excited to apply my analytical skills to solve problems and create innovative solutions. <br><br>Let's transform data into smart decisions!
+I´m Pao Flores, a tech enthusiast with a recent specialization in data analysis. :pencil: <br>My journey in IT began with an intensive boot camp that taught me how to extract valuable insights from large volumes of data. <br>I'm excited to apply my analytical skills to solve problems and create innovative solutions. <br><br> :tada: Let's transform data into smart decisions:bangbang:

 ## 🌐 Socials: